 How the El Gordo Spanish Christmas Lottery Works

-Unlike with most lotteries, there are a number of ways of playing El Gordo, and some are very sociable.
+Unlike with most lotteries, there are a number of ways to play El Gordo, and some are very sociable.
 You don't need to be in Spain at Christmas time - tickets go on sale in the summer.

 - With Friends - Buy a whole ticket with friends and share out the decimos amongst yourselves.
 As everyone gets their own decimo, there can be no cheating - everyone gets their share!